WhaleOps/air2phin/docs/fake.rst

     from airphin.fake.hooks.postgres import PostgresHook
     connection = PostgresHook.get_connection("postgres_default_uniq")

-And dolphinscheduler only support the following type of datasource, which mean your type must be one of them:
+And dolphinscheduler only supports the following types of datasource, which mean your type must be one of them:

 - mysql
 - postgresql